Notice: This page requires JavaScript to function properly.

 • FULL JOIN: Returns all rows when there is a match in one of the tables.
 If there are no matches, it returns NULL for the missing values in the other table.

-Before we start working with these types of joins, let's take a look at the new two tables we'll be working with.
-These tables contain information about courses as well as students enrolled in these courses.
+Before we dive into using these joins, let's check out the two tables we'll be working with.
+They contain details about courses and the students enrolled in them.

 courses: